-Another strategy is to consume a little bit at a time, then give yourself twenty minutes before you eat more.
-If you do this, you might discover that you don’t need or want as much as you initially thought.
+You can also try consuming a little bit at a time, then give yourself twenty minutes before you eat more.
+You might discover that you don’t need or want as much as you initially thought.

 6. Learn To Get Along And Accept Each Other’s Uniqueness